JiriDavid/minara-learn/SUPABASE_MIGRATION_GUIDE.md

 # Clerk to Supabase Migration Guide

-This guide provides the steps to fully migrate authentication from Clerk to Supabase in the E-X-TRA LMS application.
+This guide provides the steps to fully migrate authentication from Clerk to Supabase in the Minara Learn application.

 ## What's Already Done